-Crew Member Arbitration
+Crew Member Arbitration Lawyer

-Cruise liners spend millions of dollars on advertising aimed at the passenger experience and a safe work environment portraying the cruise experience as one where your enjoyment and safety are paramount.
-What they do not tell you is the lengths to which they have gone to protect themselves from potential civil liability if an accident, violent crime, or serious injury occurs on their ship.
-If you are a crew member and seriously injured on a cruise, our team of cruise ship injury lawyers have some sobering news: The fine print hidden on the back of a cruise ticket contract written in such small font and attempts to protect most cruise liners from responsibility for their negligence, or the unseaworthy nature of the vessel.
-Cruise lines operators are able to do so by enforcing provisions in their employment contracts that require their employees to file disputes pursuant to voluntary binding arbitration.
+Cruise liners spend millions of dollars on advertising aimed at the passenger experience and a safe work environment, portraying the cruise experience as one where your enjoyment and safety are paramount.
+What they do not tell you is the lengths to which they have gone to protect themselves from potential civil liability if an accident, violent crime, or serious cruise ship injury occurs on their ship.
+If you are a crew member and seriously injured on a cruise, our crew member arbitration lawyers have some sobering news: The fine print hidden on the back of a cruise ticket contract is written in such small font and attempts to protect most cruise liners from responsibility for their negligence or the unseaworthy nature of the vessel.
+Cruise ship injuries involving crew members are often subject to restrictive legal provisions.
+Cruise line operators are able to avoid accountability by enforcing clauses in employment contracts that require employees to file disputes through voluntary binding arbitration.

 It is no surprise that cruise line industry includes arbitration clauses in their cruise ship employment or seafarer agreements.
 Some arbitration clauses are even found in passenger ticket contracts too.
 Arbitration provisions can be binding and non-binding.
 Many cruise ship operators and businesses have been successful in numerous enforcement proceedings.
 By some estimates, arbitration has been held enforceable 95 % of the time.
 Yes, you read that correctly.
 Arbitration clauses are usually held to be enforceable is usually required when a crew member sustains a serious injure in a maritime accident.

 Injured crew members also unknowingly sacrifice their legal rights to pursue punitive damages, or to claim compensation for emotional distress against the cruise liner for the injuries or the death of a loved one.
 This is because most of the cruise line contracts with Carnival, Royal Caribbean, Norwegian, Silver Seas, Holland America and Disney Cruise Lines, include an arbitration clause in their employment contracts.
 This clause limits the substantive legal rights of crew members such as waiving the right to file a civil claims in a United States courts of law, and have their case heard before a jury.
+A skilled crew member arbitration lawyer can help navigate these restrictions and fight to preserve as many of your rights as possible.

-Where Will My Arbitration be HeldMost crew member accident arbitrations are held before the AAA or American Arbitration Association.
+Where Will My Arbitration be Held?Most crew member accident arbitrations are held before the AAA or American Arbitration Association.
 The forum of arbitration will usually depend on the terms and clauses agreed to in the employment contract.
 Many arbitration provisions require the parties to arbitrate in foreign soil.
 Cruise ship arbitrations also differ from jury trials in the sense that the arbitrator decides the case.
 There are no jurors.
 The rules of evidence that may apply in an arbitration may also vary depending on the forum location.
 These clauses are all intentional hurdles put in place to stifle injured crew members from seeking significant restitution through in the United States civil justice system.
 If you're a crew member that is subject to arbitration you need experienced legal help to assist you.

 A cruise line has a significant advantage in an arbitration setting.
 Why?
 Because the business the legal protections under the United States civil justice system are simply not available.
 Different rules apply.
 Another reason is that the cruise line has some say in selecting the arbitrator, or who will hear the dispute.
 If they have the opportunity, the cruise line routinely picks the arbitrator with a track record of deciding in favor of the business.
+That’s why working with a knowledgeable crew member arbitration lawyer is essential to ensure your rights are upheld and your claim is handled effectively.

-If you are an injured crew member it is wise to hire an experienced lawyer so that the cruise line does not succeed in trying to gain a strategic advantage.
+If you are an injured crew member it is wise to hire an experienced crew membeer arbitration lawyer so that the cruise line does not succeed in trying to gain a strategic advantage.
 Carnival Cruise Lines and Royal Caribbean for instance have their legal team participate in hundreds of arbitrations per year.
 Injured crew members will probably participate in an arbitration just once in your entire life.
 Common sense dictates that a professional arbitrator will have a financial bias towards favoring the cruise line since they want to generate more business.
 An arbitrator who decides in favor of the passenger probably will not get hired again by Carnival or any of the other big cruise lines.
 For these reasons, you need experienced legal help to assist you and to protect you.

-Other Harsh Limitations on Your Right to Civil RestitutionMany cruise liners require injured passengers to notify them within six months of the injury of their intention to file a personal injury or wrongful death lawsuit against the liner.
+Many cruise liners require injured passengers to notify them within six months of the injury of their intention to file a personal injury or wrongful death lawsuit against the liner.
 Injured crew members rights are usually governed by the terms of their employment contract.
 Depending on the agreement, an injured crew member typically has 3 years to file a claim.
-However, the terms of every crew member agreement varies so you should always contact an experienced crew member injury lawyer to assist you with your claim.
+However, the terms of every crew member agreement varies so you should always contact an experienced crew member arbitration lawyer to assist you with your claim.

-Experience Handling International ArbitrationsDespite the validity of arbitration clauses crew members don't be alarmed.
-At Gerson & Schwartz, our team of maritime and cruise ship attorneys understand the procedural obstacles arbitration clauses pose for injured crew members that need legal help.
-Regardless of whether you sustain a serious to catastrophic injury, or you are a seafarer injured due to mechanical equipment error, a dangerous floor surface, or sustain serious bodily injury due to the unseaworthy nature of a vessel, our attorneys are here help.
+Despite the validity of arbitration clauses crew members don't be alarmed.
+At Gerson & Schwartz P.A., our team of maritime and cruise ship attorneys understand the procedural obstacles arbitration clauses pose for injured crew members that need legal help.
+Regardless of whether you sustain a serious to catastrophic injury, or you are a seafarer injured due to mechanical equipment error, a dangerous floor surface, or sustain serious bodily injury due to the unseaworthy nature of a vessel, our crew memeber arbitration attorneys are here help.

 - Accidents due to Slip, trip and falls